United We Fight for a Strong Workforce

 What can you do?

-Join us for our upcoming event, The Future is Now—Preparing Minnesota’s Workforce for a Thriving Tomorrow where we’ll explore workforce and economic trends that are critical to our region’s vitality and long-term competitiveness.
+Read about our recent event, The Future is Now—Preparing Minnesota’s Workforce for a Thriving Tomorrow where we’ll explore workforce and economic trends that are critical to our region’s vitality and long-term competitiveness.

 Give – Your support will remove barriers to good jobs, helping people in our community reach their full potential.